-- Recommended the formation of a subgroup to the Bureau to prepare guidance on accommodating environmental and social considerations in UNFC-2009 - Noted that these involve many diverse and complex issues. ... a wide range of material is already available ... requested that any guidance produced should revolve around high-level principles ... - NOTE.
-There is a "wide range of material", but not on classification!
+- The 5th session of the EGRC recommended the formation of an E-axis subgroup, to prepare guidance on accommodating environmental and social considerations in UNFC-2009 - Noted that these involve many diverse and complex issues. ... a wide range of material is already available ... requested that any guidance produced should revolve around high-level principles ... - NOTE.
+There is a "wide range of material", but not on classification! - Following the 8th session of the EGRC, the E-axis Subgroup was re-established as the Social and Environmental Considerations Task Force (SECTF)